HOWARD LUCAS | Photographer

 Kindly note, this is taken from my own personal opinion and experience.
 Firstly it is really important to like and get along with the couple.
 I have been extremely lucky in that I have enjoyed a great rapport with all my Brides and Grooms and this really does make my job so much easier.
 Secondly, a good wedding for me is always one where I feel welcome.
 I specialise in an unobtrusive style that lets me mingle with family and guests and capture a real sense of the wedding day atmosphere, fun and highlights.
 Again, in seven years all of my couples and their guest have made me feel incredibly comfortable.
 I really appreciate this, especially since I have always been catered for as well.
 It can be such a shame to have to leave a wedding to nip out and find lunch and possibly miss a magic photo opportunity.

 That’s about it; lovely Bridal Party, welcoming guests and to be included in the swing of things and I’m a very happy wedding photographer with all I need to do a wonderful job.
 Strangely enough when I sat down to write this list the usual clichés didn’t appear, for example ‘good weather’.
 In my experience the weather rarely gets in the way of a good time on the day.
 It may be a concern in the run up, but on the day everyone is too happy to let it spoil things.
 Sunny skies are always lovely, but never essential; after all I am predominately photographing people and emotions, not the weather.

-As a wedding photographer living on the Jurassic Coast, I’ve been luckily enough to photograph some truly beautiful weddings in Berkshire, Devon, Dorset, Gloucestershire, Hampshire, London, Somerset, West Sussex and further afield for the past seven years.
+As a wedding photographer living on the North Cornwall Coast, I’ve been luckily enough to photograph some truly beautiful weddings in Berkshire, Devon, Dorset, Gloucestershire, Hampshire, London, Somerset, West Sussex and further afield for the past seven years.
 Some spectacular, some warm and joyous, others quirky and stylish, but all absolutely beautiful.
 It’s my job to record that beauty for posterity and I love it!